Ricette di Sicilia

 - 1

-Mix the minced beef with two eggs, grated pecorino, chopped parsley, salt, pepper, nutmeg and breadcrumbs until you achieve a soft, cohesive mixture.
+Mix the minced beef with two eggs, grated pecorino, chopped parsley, salt, pepper, nutmeg, and breadcrumbs until you have a soft, well-combined mixture.

 - 2

-Lay out the veal slice on a board, giving it a gentle bash to even it out, then arrange strips of salami and caciocavallo cheese across it, line up the hard-boiled eggs, and scatter over pine nuts and raisins.
+Lay the veal topside flat on a board and gently bash it to widen.
+Arrange strips of salami and caciocavallo cheese on top, line up the hard-boiled eggs, then scatter over pine nuts and sultanas.

 - 3

-Roll the meat up tightly into a sausage shape and secure it firmly with kitchen string to hold in the filling.
+Roll the meat up tightly into a log and tie securely with kitchen string to keep the filling in place.

 - 4

-Sweat the chopped onion in oil in a large pan, then brown the rolled meat on all sides for a lovely colour.
+Gently fry the chopped onion in olive oil in a large pan, then brown the falsomagro on all sides.

 - 5